udictihub/udicti-community/community-plans/udicti-year-plan(2022-23).md

 During the orientation, they will have to apply to get a chance to be in Udicti Community. (in the Upskilling program specifically ) Why will they apply, it's because we want to filter the best, most determined, and disciplined members.

-This application will be open to all students, will focus on the second year and above because they are already familiar with University life and will have a high chance of already figuring out what they want to do.
+This application will be open to all students that fit the criteria enlisted on the application forms.

-Despite this, this will not hinder serious first-year students from getting into the program.

 When we officially Open We will drill the plan as follows: